ryukau/VSTPlugins/docs/manual/TrapezoidSynth/TrapezoidSynth_en.md

 :   Oscillator 2 slide time with respect to Oscillator 1 slide time.

 ## Change Log
+- 0.1.17
+  - Fixed the condition of acceptable channel count.
+This is a fix for unintentional muting on sidechain in REAPER.
 - 0.1.16
   - Added custom font options for `style.json`.
 - 0.1.15